The Challenge: Final Reckoning: Format

-In the end, the Final Four teams compete in the Final Challenge and compete for $1,000,000, with the winning team taking it all.
+In the end, the Final Four teams compete in the Final Challenge for $1,000,000, with the winning team taking it all.
 Unbeknownst to the contestants until the final challenge, the person who accrues a faster time during aspects of the final challenge that are individually timed has a choice between keeping all the money to themselves or sharing it with their partner.